WilliApple/WilliDreams-Open/README.md

 Congrats!
 You now have a working copy of WilliDreams!

 ### Conclusion
 I am really excited to see what all of you do with WilliDreams' code!
-Please DM me on Instagram @willgallegos3607, or on X @WilliApple to show me what you do with WilliDreams, whether its just using the Firebase feature of the project, or expanding on the concept of WilliDreams, I am excited to see what you do!
+My only request is that you DM me on Instagram @willgallegos3607, or on X @WilliApple to show me what you do with WilliDreams, whether its just using the Firebase feature of the project, or expanding on the concept of WilliDreams, I am excited to see what you do!